waqarsaleem/waqarsaleem.github.io/sale.md

 ---

-## 🚗 Toyota Corolla Altis 1.6 Automatic – 2020 Model
+## ❌ SOLD — 🚗 Toyota Corolla Altis 1.6 Automatic – 2020 Model

  **For Sale: Toyota Corolla Altis 1.6 Automatic – 2020 Model (BSL-122)**
 A well-maintained **Toyota Corolla Altis 1.6L Automatic (2020)**, registered in **November 2020** in **Sindh**, with **clear CPLC and safe custody status** and **total running under 40K km** and **no touch-ups**.
 This elegant **silver saloon** combines style, reliability, and comfort, making it perfect for city drives and longer journeys alike.